micmejia/bible-dump/NKJV/Hosea/Hos 7.md

 "They _are_ all adulterers.
 Like an oven heated by a baker-- He ceases stirring _the fire_ after kneading the dough, Until it is leavened.

 ###### 5
-In the day of our king Princes have made _him_ sick, [^c]inflamed with wine; He stretched out his hand with scoffers.
+In the day of our king Princes have made _him_ sick, inflamed with wine; He stretched out his hand with scoffers.

 ###### 6
-They prepare their heart like an oven, While they lie in wait; [^d]Their baker sleeps all night; In the morning it burns like a flaming fire.
+They prepare their heart like an oven, While they lie in wait; Their baker sleeps all night; In the morning it burns like a flaming fire.

 ###### 7
 They are all hot, like an oven, And have devoured their judges; All their kings have fallen.
 None among them calls upon Me.